Metropolitan Life Insurance Company and MetLife Services and Solutions, LLC Project

 Metropolitan Life Insurance Company is an information systems computer center located in an existing facility at 500 Jordan Road in the Town of North Greenbush.
 The purpose of the project is to maintain, replace and/or improve the facility, related mechanical equipment and the purchase of computer equipment.
 There are currently approximately 310 employees at the facility.

 Turnpike Redevelopment Group

 Turnpike Redevelopment Group will redevelopment the former K-Mart site on Columbia Turnpike in East Greenbush.
-95,810 of the site will be redeveloped for a commercial office and state of the art training facility in the practice areas of Child Care, Child Welfare, Juvenile Justice and Domestic Violence.
+The site will be redeveloped for a commercial office and state of the art training facility in the practice areas of Child Care, Child Welfare, Juvenile Justice and Domestic Violence.

 Valuspace Troy, LLC Project

 This project consists of the demolition of an old building that was an eyesore along one of the busiest corridors in Rensselaer County.
 Construction has begun of a new 66,000 SF, 2 story, temperature controlled self storage facility and rental office with retail space for the sale of moving/packing supplies will take place off Hoosick Road, in the Town of Brunswick.
 This project creates 2 full time jobs.

 Davey’s Realty, LLC Project

 This project consists of the construction of a 14,000 sq. ft.
 Cole’s Collision Center on Route 4 in the Town of North Greenbush.
 The company estimates they will employ a total of 17 full and part-time workers.